Fresh From The Farm

 Established in 1963, Long & Scott Farms began on 100 acres of land.
 Now, over 30 years later, Frank Scott expanded to 1,200 acres as they produce Zellwood Sweet Corn, pickling cucumbers and both red & green cabbage, along with a variety of other produce.

-Watermelon Radishes and Baby Carrots from Satur Farms in Sebring, Florida:
+Baby sized produce from Satur Farms in Sebring, Florida:

 Satur Farms grows specialty salads, leafy vegetables, heirloom tomatoes, root vegetables and herbs.
 Adhering to sound agricultural practices, they practice crop rotations, to help minimize disease occurrence and feeds the soil.
 By planting cover crops, with custom seed blends of clover, legumes, and grasses, binds nitrogen to enrich the soil and its microbiological activity.
 Organically- approved sprays are used whenever possible as their concern for the environment extends even to packaging materials, which are 100% recyclable when possible.